ory/sdk/clients/client/ruby/docs/FrontendApi.md

   login_challenge: 'login_challenge_example', # String | An optional Hydra login challenge.
 If present, Kratos will cooperate with Ory Hydra to act as an OAuth2 identity provider.
 The value for this parameter comes from `login_challenge` URL Query parameter sent to your application (e.g. `/login?login_challenge=abcde`).
   organization: 'organization_example', # String | An optional organization ID that should be used for logging this user in.
 This parameter is only effective in the Ory Network.
   via: 'via_example', # String | Via should contain the identity's credential the code should be sent to.
 Only relevant in aal2 flows.
 DEPRECATED: This field is deprecated.
 Please remove it from your requests.
 The user will now see a choice of MFA credentials to choose from to perform the second factor instead.
-  identity_schema: 'identity_schema_example' # String | An optional identity schema to use for the registration flow.
+  identity_schema: 'identity_schema_example' # String | An optional identity schema to use for the login flow.
 }

 begin